PizzaBox/imageOnSave/README.md

 ```
 <Photoshop install location>/Presets/Scripts
 ```
-Check if "Script Events Manager.jsx" exist.
-If it doesn't, go [here](), and install it before proceeding
+Check if "Script Events Manager.jsx" exists.
+If it doesn't, go [here](https://github.com/PizzaBox/imageOnSave/tree/master/Adobe), and install it before proceeding

 * Download the [latest version of imageOnSave.jsx (right click - Save Link As)](https://github.com/PizzaBox/imageOnSave/blob/master/imageOnSave.js) and save it to:
 ```
 <Photoshop install location>/Presets/Scripts/Event Scripts Only
 ```
 **If you photoshop directory is on your c:/ drive, you may have to grant Windows permissions to save the script**
 * The script is now installed!
 Nice work.